SelrahcD/selrahcd.github.io/_posts/2015-09-16-oop-layers.md

 * A test for existence for something passed to your method.
 * A memory allocation without desallocation.
 * A layer in charge of retrieving something it needs.
 This is breaking the [inversion of dependency principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
-* A method called openSomething without a closeSomething, or the inverse in the same layer.
+* A method called openSomething without a closeSomething, or the opposite, in the same layer.

 because this code is probably running through several layers.
 I guess we can make this list way longer.